kodie/peekfield/readme.md

   * `closeOnFocusOut` (Default: `true`) - Set to `false` to not have the fields close when they lose focus.

   * `display` (Default: `null`) - The content to display on the label element when a field has had something entered into one of it's child input elements.
-Functions exactly the same as the label element's `data-display` attribute with the exception that a function can be used here for more control over what is displayed.
+Functions exactly the same as the label element's `data-vanishing-field-display` attribute with the exception that a function can be used here for more control over what is displayed.
 If a function is used here, it will be passed field object as the first parameter.
-This option is used as a fallback when the label element does not have a `data-display` attribute.
+This option is used as a fallback when the label element does not have a `data-vanishing-field-display` attribute.

   * `onClose` (Default: `null`) - A function to run when a field is closed.
 Receives the event as the first parameter and the field object as the second.